dartmouth-cs98/18w-si32/docs/api-reference/README.md

 move_towards(position_from, position_to, num_units=None)
 ```

-Creates and returns a _move_ command to move `num_units` units from the cell specified by `position_from` in the direction of the cell specified by `position_to`.
+Generates a _move_ command to move `num_units` units from the cell specified by `position_from` in the direction of the cell specified by `position_to`.
 That is, the units are moved in such a way that the distance between the cell specified by `position_from` and the cell specified by `position_to` is decreased.

 If `num_units` is not specified, all of the units in the cell specified by `position_from` will be affected by the generated command.